daltontahy/daltontahy/README.md

 # Hi!
 My Name is Dalton!
-### I'm A Current Undergraduate Student at Northeastern, Studying Psychology & Behavioral Neuroscience
+### I'm A Current Undergraduate Student at Northeastern,

 ## Who Am I?
-~ Originally from New York, I'm currently pursuing my BS in Boston, MA.
+~ I'm originally from upstate New York, and currently pursuing my B.S. in Boston, MA.
-~ My passions lie in culture, art, writing, and music.
+~ My academic passions are neuroscience and psychological research.
 ~ I love the intersection between the mind and technology, as explored in my projects.
-~ I aspire to apply my unique worldview in an array of clinical and research environments.
+~ I aspire to apply my biotechnical worldview in an array of clinical and research environments.

 ## Professional Information
 My resume is available here.